datachainlab/ibc-proxy/README.md

 The type of Proxy Commitment is mapped one-to-one to various status indicators such as Client, Connection, Channel, etc. as in IBC.
 In IBC, the commitment path is guaranteed to be it by including an unique identifier in a certain host.

-However, since the Proxy must use the identifiers on the Upstream, path collisions can occur when different Upstreams are supported on one Proxy.
+However, since the Proxy must use the identifiers on the upstream, path collisions can occur when different upstreams are supported on one Proxy.

 Therefore, in order to obtain a path that is unique, we introduce a new commitment path format as follows:
 `/{proxy_prefix}/{upstream_client_id}/{upstream_prefix}/{upstream_commitment_path}`